 Now you can go to localhost:1313 and your new Academic powered website should appear.

-public/ directory (by FTP, Rsync, etc.) to your production web server (such as your university’s hosting service).
+Build your site by running the hugo command.
+Then host it for free using Github Pages.
+Or alternatively, copy the generated public/ directory (by FTP, Rsync, etc.) to your production web server (such as your university’s hosting service).

-Before upgrading Academic, it is recommended to make a backup of your entire website directory, or at least your
+Before upgrading Academic, it is recommended to make a backup of your entire website directory, or at least your themes/academic directory.

 Before upgrading for the first time, the remote origin repository should be renamed to upstream:

-$ cd themes/academic $ git remote rename origin upstream
+$ cd themes/academic

-$ git pull upstream
+$ git remote rename origin upstream

-themes/academic, git will attempt to auto-merge changes.
+If you have modified files in themes/academic, git will attempt to auto-merge changes.
 If conflicts are reported, you will need to manually edit the files with conflicts and add them back (git add <filename>).